sexual misconduct treatment in NYC

-My perspective is optimistic and informed perspective, and help clients change what they can change, let go of what they cannot change, not judge them on past behavior, but help them with what can be done right now to improve their situation.
-Below is some explanation of what Professional Sexual Misconduct is, and how some otherwise careful, rule following, and kind persons find themselves acting out.
+My perspective is optimistic and informed, and I help clients change what they can change and let go of what they cannot change.
+I do not judge them on past behavior, but help them with what can be done right now to improve their situation.
+Below is some explanation of what Professional Sexual Misconduct is, and how some otherwise careful, rule-following, and kind persons find themselves acting out.

-While these are not always illegal, it is often against a professional code.
-For example, a teacher, doctor, or therapist may have his or her professional license revoked, and additionally, the person in the subordinate position may sue the professional, regardless of if one or both parties are motivated to engage in this sexual activity.
+While these are not always illegal, it is almost always against professional code.
+As a result, a teacher, doctor, or therapist may have his or her professional license revoked.
+The victim may also sue the professional, regardless of if one or both parties are motivated to engage in this sexual activity.
 In any clinical relationship, having sexual contact with the client even long after the professional contact has ended remains unethical for the professional, because of the client’s transference has not ended, and it is assumed that client’s transference to that professional never ends.

 The professional committing the misconduct is often suffering from a personal or professional crisis.
 This can be a business/professional despair, a midlife crisis, the death of a someone very close, a marriage failing, or any other emotionally current traumatic event.
 Ongoing or newly developing mental health issues, (such as untreated psychiatric illness, mood disorder, personality disorder, active substance abuse, paraphilic urges, or a return to sexual addiction), can all leave the professional in a position to be more likely to break boundaries.